kevinzhuang01/srp_2025/_profiles/franknambeh.md

   and human understanding.
 topical_areas: Applied Computer Science; Applied Mathematics; Artificial Intelligence and Intelligent Systems; Computer Science; Visualization and Human-Computer Systems
-motivation: "I am currently a sophomore computer science major at Grambling State University and actively working on an AI-authenticity detection research project that utilizes software engineering and data analysis techniques.
+motivation: I am currently a sophomore computer science major at Grambling State University and actively working on an AI-authenticity detection research project that utilizes software engineering and data analysis techniques.
 As I progress through my undergraduate career and gain the necessary skills and knowledge through coursework, research, and self-study, I want to focus my studies on exploring how artificial intelligence and software engineering intersect to create reliable, transparent, and reproducible intelligent systems.
 I am particularly drawn to this area of research because it allows for the development of AI technologies that are both ethical and impactful in real-world applications.
 My research thus far has involved developing models and pipelines that could be implemented in software to solve real-world challenges.
   In Summer 2025, I worked as a Software Engineering Research Intern at the University of Illinois Urbana-Champaign, where I built a Python-based pipeline using Pandas, AST, and regex to analyze code metrics and improve AI-authenticity detection.
 Working